-The only way to know for sure if you are pregnant is through a positive pregnancy test.
+The only way to know answer the question “Am I pregnant” is to take pregnancy test.
 Many early pregnancy symptoms such as nausea and fatigue may be signs of other conditions.
-Women and men from over 40 countries call or chat asking how to know if you are pregnant.
-Here are some of the most frequently asked questions our pregnancy educators receive.
+Women and men from over 40 countries call or chat asking our nurses and pregnancy educators “how do I know if I’m pregnant?”

 Can I be pregnant and still have a period?